logo2

 Seeing Eagle River today, it's difficult to imagine how such a small town was home to not just one, but two early breweries.
 Established in 1843, Eagle River was a port town through which nearby copper mines received supplies and exported their copper (1,5).
 A long pier jutted into Lake Superior, and freight was transported between ships and a warehouse with hand cars on a rail track (1).
 Only a few pilings, mostly below the water line, remain today.

 Frank Knivel was born in Prussia on 25 May 1822 (9) and immigrated to the Copper Country in 1850, where he spent four years working for the mines (1).
 In 1854, he moved to Eagle River and constructed a brewery, which started operations in 1855 (1).
-An early map (10) shows the Knivel property located on the south end of Elm St., which matches Monette's (5) description of its location relative to the river bend.
+An early map (10) showed the Knivel property located on the south end of Elm St., which matches Monette's (5) description of its location relative to the river bend.
 It consisted of three buildings, one had three stories and a full basement, another housed huge wooden vats, and the third was undescribed by Monette (5).

 Map of Eagle River - 1855<br>Courtesy of Michigan Technological University Archives and Copper Country Historical Collections, Map OVSV 8-D-001